 Choking in cats is a serious matter, even if the symptoms resolve within seconds.
 Lack of proper oxygenation or the build-up of fluid within the lungs can be a dangerous consequence of choking.

 In terms of coughing, this should also be taken very seriously.
 Its underlying cause could be something much more serious.
 It could be a virus, bacteria, fungal pneumonia, allergic bronchitis, or even congenital heart disease.

 We don’t need to elaborate in much detail on this one.
 If your cat has experienced any sort of trauma, i.e. getting struck by a moving vehicle, being attacked by another animal, or falling from an unsafe distance, this calls for an immediate vet visit.
 Even if your cat seems like they are fine, it is better to be safe than sorry when it comes to our feline friends.

 Cats can sometimes get ahold of things that might seem like fun.
 But many of these are actually quite dangerous should they ingest them.
 Some of these include, hair ties, tinsel, string, rope or ribbons.
 Because of this reason, it’s best to keep items such as these far out of your cat’s reach.
 But should you happen to see them ingest it, take them to the vet ASAP.

 Regardless of what the foreign body is, it can quickly become problematic for your cat as it will cause gastrointestinal problems, such as intestinal obstructions or perforations.
 There is also the possibility that these objects can become stuck in your cat’s throat or trachea.
 They then have the potential to lead to choking or suffocation.

-Didn’t catch your cat in the act but suspect that this could be the issue?
+Didn’t catch your adult cat in the act but suspect that this could be the issue?
 Here are the clinical signs of a foreign body obstruction:

 - Abdominal tenderness or pain